 On Twitter, the club said: “There are times when football doesn’t come first.
 Racism has no place in our society.”

 Hertha under-23 player Jessic Ngankam said he was targeted with monkey chants and called an “ape” by an opposing player during his side’s fourth division game against Lokomotive Leipzig on Dec.
 6.

 “Insults are unfortunately an everyday occurrence in football, and I can put up with them.
 But racist abuse is a no-go,” the 19-year-old Ngankam told broadcaster MDR.

 Both Hertha and Lokomotive condemned the alleged abuse.

-More AP German soccer coverage: https://apnews.com/Bundesliga and https://twitter.com/AP-Sports
+More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP-Sports

 Ciaran Fahey on Twitter: https://twitter.com/cfaheyAP

 BERLIN — Hertha Berlin has condemned apparent racist abuse of its under-23 player Jessic Ngankam from Lokomotive Leipzig fans during their fourth-division game on Friday.

 Hertha says on Twitter that, “Ngankam was subjected to racist hostility during the game against Lok Leipzig.
 As a club, we are completely behind Jessic .
 The incident was also noted in the match report and a preliminary investigation has since been launched by the league.
 Lok Leipzig have already given their own statement on the incident. (hash)notoracism”

 Hertha executive board member Paul Keuter says the club should have reacted sooner to the alleged abuse, “but nobody should doubt our commitment against racism.”